FBI identifies suspect in slaying of two agents

 “She would always say, ‘I feel that coming here and talking about the hard stuff means that I won’t see you guys on my end,’” the school said in a statement.

+On Wednesday, FBI Director Christopher A. Wray met with the families of the slain agents, and visited the crime scene, a person familiar with his visit said.

 Many details of the encounter remain unclear, and the FBI’s Inspection Division is investigating the matter.
-Efforts to reach relatives of Huber were not successful Wednesday.
+Efforts to reach Huber’s relatives were not successful Wednesday.
 According to an online obituary, his father, Gary D. Huber, an Air Force veteran who served in Vietnam, died in 2019.
-The Dayton Daily News reported that he had shot himself in the chest; his stepdaughter told the newspaper he had been widowed and was battling health problems and depression.
+The Dayton Daily News reported that he had shot himself in the chest; his stepdaughter told the newspaper he had been widowed and was battling depression and other health problems.

-At the apartment complex where he live, there remained a heavy police presence, with authorities allowing only residents onto the grounds.
+At the apartment complex where he lived, there remained a heavy police presence, with authorities allowing only residents onto the grounds.

 Brian O’Hare, president of the FBI Agents Association, said investigators were at the residence “to seize evidence in connection with suspected possession of child pornography.”
 Generally in such cases, agents connect an IP address to a person and a physical address, then move in to seize computer equipment to further their investigation.